-When I give lectures on poster design, I sometimes show examples of horrific posters I’ve found on the internet.
+When I give lectures on poster design, I show examples of horrific posters I’ve found on the internet.
 To be honest, almost all posters on the internet are horrific, so all I really have to do is choose a few.
-But I fear that someday the author of a poster I’m critiquing is going to be in the audience, probably in the front row, and probably carrying a concealed weapon.
-So I thought it was time to construct my own terrible poster example.
+But I fear that someday the author of a poster I’m critiquing is going to be in the audience, in the front row, and carrying a concealed weapon, so I thought it was time to construct my own bad poster.
 The result is, “Pigs in space: effect of zero gravity and ad libitum feeding on weight gain in Cavia porcellus.”
 I’m especially ashamed of the bad logos, which I designed so as not to anger actual entities like NSF, SpaceX, and the Corn Refiners Association.
 A partial list of why the poster is awful is below the image.

 - Background image is distracting (distracts from illustrations).

 - Text box backgrounds are dark, which makes text hard to read (and wastes ink).

 - Text box backgrounds are all different colors, for no reason (thus annoying).

 - Text boxes are different widths (distracting, hard to follow flow of poster).

 - Text boxes not separated from each other by pleasing “white” space.

 - Text justified, which causes bad inter-word spacing.
 Also makes reading harder (brain uses jaggedness of left-justified text).